Tax News

 Business & Self Employed

-The 2023 standard business mile deduction rate is 65.5 cents and rises in 2024 to 67 cents.
+The 2024 standard business mile deduction rate is 67 cents and rises in 2025 to 70 cents.

 Beneficial Ownership Reporting For Businesses

 What information is being reported?
 Personal information on individuals with a 25%+ ownership interest in the business.
 Information is also required regarding senior officers (CEO, CFO, COO), and individuals with "substantial controlling authority" (e.g. board members).
+In community property states, like California, where there is an "undivided interest" between married persons, reporting information is likely required of spouses as well.

 Like the FBAR this new reporting provision is aimed at thwarting money-laundering and dodging taxes, etc. but its going to be a quite burden on a lot of businesses.
 Penalties for non-reporting are $500 per day with no maximum!
 The government is obviously taking this seriously.